Download the Information Packet on the Machine Tool Short Term Training program

 Learn both manual and computer numerical control (CNC) machine tool technology with extensive hands-on and computer-based training at the CCBC Catonsville machine shop in this seven part series.
-Series starts with essential workplace literacy skills in computers, plus work habits and work ethics.
+Start with essential workplace literacy skills in computers, plus work habits and work ethics.
 Foundational topics of safety, blueprint reading, and trade math follow.
-Series includes modules in lean/quality, and resume/interview skills.
-Capstone module is Advanced CNC Machining Center Set-Up/Programming.
-Train four days a week, 8am-3:30pm, M/T/R/F. Finish the series in approximately 6 months.
+Includes modules in quality and resume skills.
+Capstone is advanced CNC machining center set-up / programming.
+Train four days a week, 8am-3:30pm, M/T/W/R. Finish the series in approximately 6 months.
+Approved for PELL funding.

 • Machine Tool Short Term Training Part A - (52 Hours)

 • Machine Tool Short Term Training Part B - (91 Hours)

 • Machine Tool Short Term Training Part C - (91 Hours)

 • Machine Tool Short Term Training Part D - (91 Hours)

 • Machine Tool Short Term Training Part E - (93 Hours)

 • Machine Tool Short Term Training Part F - (91 Hours)